-Hailed by The Chicago Tribune as a “Wonderfully natural singing actor,” through his innate sense of style, command of languages, and superior acting abilities, tenor Dennis Petersen is sought after for a variety of operatic roles.
+Hailed by the Chicago Tribune as a “Wonderfully natural singing actor,” through his innate sense of style, command of languages, and superior acting abilities, tenor Dennis Petersen is sought after for a variety of operatic roles.
 More recently he is being noted for his foray into some of the most eminent dramatic tenor roles in the repertoire, such as Tristan in Tristan und Isolde, Florestan in Fidelio, the Captain in Wozzeck, Aegisth in Elektra, Canio in Pagliacci, and the title role in Peter Grimes.

-His début with the Seattle Opera as Mime in both Das Rheingold and Siegfried brought the highest accolades from Ring fans and critics alike.
+His debut with the Seattle Opera as Mime in both Das Rheingold and Siegfried brought the highest accolades from Ring fans and critics alike.
 He returned in 2013 and was once again praised by Opera News for his superb “tone, technique, expressivity [and] diction.”
-He also performed in Der Ring des Nibelungen with Washington National Opera.
-This season, Mr. Petersen performs his signature role of Herod in Salome with Minnesota Orchestra, Father Grenville in Dead Man Walking with Kentucky Opera and Minnesota Opera, and several roles in The Grapes of Wrath with Opera Theatre of Saint Louis.
+This season, Mr. Petersen will perform Beadle in Sweeney Todd with Mill City Summer Opera, Mime in Das Rheingold with Minnesota Opera, and several roles in The Grapes of Wrath with Opera Theatre of Saint Louis.
 He will also take part in Lyric Opera of Chicago’s production of Die Zauberflöte.

 Of his performance in one of his signature roles of Herod in Minnesota Opera’s production of Salome, critics wrote “… Petersen as Herod was not just excitingly sung but was also the evening’s strongest characterization: a depraved, superstitious borderline psychotic whose frenzy and lust became barely manageable as the story unfolded.”

-Notable engagements have also included a tour to Japan singing the School Master in The Cunning Little Vixen under Seiji Ozawa at the Saito Kinen Festival; the New York premiere of Dead Man Walking at New York City Opera; and the U.S. première of The Handmaid’s Tale with Minnesota Opera.
-Additional engagements have included Herod in Salome with Boston Lyric Opera and Winnipeg Opera; Dead Man Walking with Michigan Opera Theatre; The Wreckers at Bard SummerScape; Das Lied von der Erde with St. Croix Valley Orchestra; and Die Zauberflöte with the Israeli Opera.
+Notable engagements have also included a tour to Japan singing the School Master in The Cunning Little Vixen under Seiji Ozawa at the Saito Kinen Festival; the New York premiere of Dead Man Walking at New York City Opera; and the U.S. premiere of The Handmaid’s Tale with Minnesota Opera.
+Additional engagements have included Herod in Salome with Boston Lyric Opera and Winnipeg Opera; Dead Man Walking with Michigan Opera Theatre; The Wreckers at Bard SummerScape; Das Lied von der Erde with St. Croix Valley Orchestra; Der Ring des Nibelungen with Washington National Opera; and Die Zauberflöte at the Israeli Opera.

-In his prolific career, Mr. Petersen has developed a strong relationship with San Francisco Opera, performing in a variety of operas including Pique Dame, Der Rosenkavalier, Salome, Tosca, Turandot, Madama Butterfly, Andrea Chénier, Die Fledermaus, Il ritorno d’Ulisse in patria, Don Quichotte, Capriccio, Der Ring des Nibelungen, Pagliacci, Le nozze di Figaro, Die Meistersinger, Roméo et Juliette, Boris Godunóv, Lulu, L’incoronazione di Poppea, Prince Igor, Anna Bolena, Wozzeck, War and Peace, The Cunning Little Vixen, Doktor Faust and a new production of La forza del destino.
+In his prolific career, Mr. Petersen has developed a strong relationship with San Francisco Opera, performing in a variety of operas including Pique Dame, Der Rosenkavalier, Salome, Tosca, Turandot, Madama Butterfly, Andrea Chenier, Die Fledermaus, Il ritorno d’Ulisse in patria, Don Quichotte, Capriccio, Der Ring des Nibelungen, Pagliacci, Le nozze di Figaro, Die Meistersinger, Roméo et Juliette, Boris Godunov, Lulu, L’incoronazione di Poppea, Prince Igor, Anna Bolena, Wozzeck, War and Peace, The Cunning Little Vixen, Doktor Faust and a new production of La forza del destino.

-Orchestral appearances have included Bach’s Magnificat with the Phoenix Symphony Orchestra; Beethoven’s Symphony No. 9 with the symphonies of Eugene and Columbus; Händel’s Messiah, Bach’s Magnificat, Mozart’s Mass in C Minor, and Mozart’s Requiem with the St. Paul Chamber Orchestra; Verdi’s Requiem with Cedar Rapids Symphony and St. Cloud Symphony; Haydn’s Theresienmesse at both Spoleto Festivals; Michael Tippett’s A Child of Our Times with New York Choral Society at Carnegie Hall; as well as various performances with the New Jersey Symphony, Baltimore Symphony, and the Calgary Philharmonic.
+Orchestral appearances have included Bach’s Magnificat with the Phoenix Symphony Orchestra; Beethoven’s Ninth Symphony with the symphonies of Eugene and Columbus; Messiah, Magnificat, Mozart’s Mass in C Minor, and Mozart’s Requiem with the St. Paul Chamber Orchestra; Verdi’s Requiem with Cedar Rapids Symphony and St. Cloud Symphony; Haydn’s Theresienmesse at both Spoleto Festivals; Michael Tippett’s A Child of Our Times with New York Choral Society at Carnegie Hall; as well as various performances with the New Jersey Symphony, Baltimore Symphony, and the Calgary Philharmonic.